mdavidsaver/pyDevSup/documentation/index.rst

 *pyDevSup* is a means of writing EPICS device support code in Python.

 It currently supports EPICS >=3.14.11 and python versions: 2.6, 2.7, and 3.2.
+The numpy package is also required.

+The source can be found at http://github.com/mdavidsaver/pyDevSup

+File releases are available at http://sourceforge.net/projects/epics/files/pyDevSup

 Contents: